amita-shukla/blog-1/content/posts/2021-03-12--subtyping-and-variance/index.md

 author: Amita Shukla
 ---

-While we frequently and casually use subtyping while coding, in this post we take it to a level further and understand how Variance affects our code behaviour.
+While we frequently and casually use subtyping while designing a program.
+Subtyping happens when we build one type out of another.
+Infact, it is almost unimaginable to code without using the power to build new things on top of other things.
+In this post, we take subtyping a level further and understand how the assignment and substitution capabilities of our types affects our code behaviour (and subsequently ours).

 Let's begin with an example.
 Let's say we have a class `Animal`.
 It can `speak`, `eat` and `describe` itself.